-If you're passionate about art, nature, and caring for the environment, then you are probably someone who prefers to choose artwork that is not only beautiful for your space but also environmentally friendly, or at the very least, made with materials that don't negatively impact Earth in the way that acrylic paint (synthetic polymer) and other plastic-based art supplies do.
+If you're passionate about art, nature, and you care about the environment, then you are probably someone who prefers to choose artwork that is not only beautiful for your space but also kind to the planet.
+As someone who feels a deep connection to nature, I am committed to treading lightly and, wherever possible, choosing methods and materials with little to no environmental impact.

-The information below will provide you with the specific eco-friendly qualities of materials I choose when creating my original art and prints.
+The information below will provide you with the specific eco-friendly qualities of materials and methods I choose when creating my products.

 FINE ART PRINTS

-Archival Fine Art Paper is usually much thicker than standard paper and made from cotton rag, resulting in a museum quality archival product.
-Prints are produced on 310gsm textured cotton rag.
+Archival Fine Art Paper is usually much thicker than standard paper and made from cotton rag which results in a museum quality archival product.
+Prints sold are produced on 310gsm textured cotton paper.

 Note: Ordinary standard paper is made using crushed wood pulp.
 This results in a product that is not archival due to the impurities in the pulp.
 It is essential to know this when you’re investing in fine art prints.